 Grandparents and grandchildren, participating in the Pinebelt Association for Families support groups, can now participate in structured exercise classes, nutrition education and healthy cooking activities.

-Through the combined support from the Jarden Foundation, the Coca Cola Foundation, Foundation for the MidSouth, United Way and the Southern Mississippi Area Agency on Aging, kinship families actively participated in healthy lifestyle changes.
+Support for healthy lifestyle changes has come from the Jarden Foundation, the Coca Cola Foundation, Foundation for the MidSouth, United Way and the Southern Mississippi Area Agency on Aging.

 Providing opportunities for healthy lifestyles changes for grandparent caregivers in their 60′s’, 70′s and 80′s as well as their grandchildren present some unique challenges.

 To address theses challenges, programs have involved grandparents only, grandchildren only followed by intergenerational activities involving the family.

 Grandparent Healthy Lifestyles

 Throughout the year, grandparents in both Forrest and Jones Counties participate in one hour twice weekly water aerobics classes.
 Grandparents are initially tested using the Senior Fitness Test which measures upper and lower body strengths, flexibility, and balance.
 Results are recorded and each grandparent is retested at three month intervals to monitor progress.
 In addition to improvements in all areas, grandparents enjoy the fellowship and feel a whole lot better.